 consulted

-Collectively, the Handbook Team has put in more than 7,500 hours of research, testing, and evaluation to review different online therapy platforms, down to the fine print.
+We are continuously reviewing and evaluating mental health services to provide you with the information you need to find the right therapy fit.
+Collectively, the Handbook Team has put in more than 7,500 hours of research, testing, and evaluation so far to review different online therapy platforms, down to the fine print.
 We wrote this review to guide you in finding a provider who can best fit your mental health care needs.

 Learn more about our online therapy review methodology.